Last Modified Date: June 13, 2019

-Import and Export Merchandise and Services Price Indexes -- All indexes use a modified Laspeyres
+Import and Export Goods and Services Price Indexes - All indexes use a modified Laspeyres

 formula and are not seasonally adjusted.
-Price indexes are reweighted annually, with a two-year lag in the
+Price indexes are reweighted annually, with a 2-year lag in the

 weights.
 Published series use a base year of 2000=100 where possible.
-More detailed index series
+More detailed index series and

 classification systems.
 Items are classified by end use according to the Bureau of Economic Analysis

 Classification System, by industry according to the North American Industry Classification System

 (NAICS), and by product category according to the Harmonized System (HS).
 While classification by

 end use and product category are self-explanatory, some notes are in order for classifying items by

 industry.
 In the NAICS imports and exports tables, items are classified by output industry, not input

 industry.
 As an example, NAICS import index 326 (plastics and rubber products manufacturing)